swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/community_discussions.md

 #### Event Cancellations

-We recognize that even after scheduling their own events, Discussion Hosts may have conflicts and may need to cancel a scheduled event.
+We recognise that even after scheduling their own events, Discussion Hosts may have conflicts and may need to cancel a scheduled event.
 If this happens, the Host should contact community@carpentries.org as soon as possible so a Core Team member can ensure another Host is able to cover this event.

 ### Host Expectations